-The consultative parties have formulated a number of measures to protect Antarctica's fragile ecosystem.
+The consultative parties have formulated a number of measures to protect the Antarctic environment and ecosystem.
 The environment of the Australian Antarctic Territory is protected by the Antarctic Treaty (Environment Protection) Act 1980, and by recommendations of Treaty meetings that the Australian Government has adopted.